Starter motor Traction Avant (12 Volt) repair with new carbon brush

 June 2006: Picking up my Traction Avant

-The pictures are from Marktplaats.nl:
+The 3 below pictures are the seller’s ones from Marktplaats.nl:

 At home: